Amin-MAG/My-Notes/Linux/LPIC-1.md

 ### PCI (Peripheral Component Interconnect)

-It enables us to add the hardware boards to the motherboard.
+It enables us to add hardware boards to the motherboard.

 ### Gpio (General Purpose Input Output)